mandylatham/Angular-Tipo-Webapp/src/app/g/public/docs-site/content/server_side_actions/index.md

 ## Tipo Context
 As mentioned, the `tipo_context` object holds contextual information about the user, application, current request and user actions.
 It has the following attributes:

-TODO: Support for settings yet to be added.
-Once settings concept if finalised, it will be added.

 Context Variable |  Description
 ------------ | ------------